Skip to content

 2 hours x 1 technician = 2 hours of labor.

-Next, calculate your hourly labor cost by adding up the hourly wage of each plumber, including taxes, workers’ compensation, and any other related employment costs.
+Next, calculate your plumbing labor cost by adding up the hourly wage of each plumber, including taxes, workers’ compensation, and any other related employment costs.
 A markup of 20-30% is standard to cover these additional expenses.

-Let’s do the math. if your hourly rate is $24, your formula would look like this:
+For example, if your hourly rate is $24, your formula would look like this:

 $24 (hourly business rate) + 20% (estimated markup) = $28.80 (total hourly cost)